danbev/learning-ai/notes/llm-chain.md

 263	    }
 ```
 In our case the prompt is of type Chat and the text ends with a newline so
 the prefix will be an empty string.
-This is then used to return a string in in
+This is then used to return a string in
 the format 'Assistant:'.
 So basically just making sure that there is a newline
-before 'Assistent'.
+before 'Assistent':
 ```console
 (gdb) p answer_prefix
 $11 = core::option::Option<alloc::string::String>::Some("Assistant:")
 ```
-If this was a different type of prompt then None would be returned.

-Next we have the following:
+Next, back in run_method we have the following:
 ```console
 (gdb) l
 56	        // Tokenize the stop sequence and input prompt.